Housing allocation case questions lawfulness of council’s scheme14 Nov 2022 | William Ford

 Newham didn’t provide an acknowledgment of service or summary grounds of defence to the claim.
 On 20 October 2022, the High Court ordered that a permission hearing be listed as soon as possible after 14 November 2022, on the basis that it would assist the court to have oral submissions on the ground involving discrimination.
 It also noted that the ‘issues in this case are potentially of wider importance than to the claimant and her family alone’.

-Given that the claimant had achieved all the relief she could have hoped to achieve at a final hearing, and having regard to the early stage of the claim (pre-permission), her solicitors acknowledged that the claim had been rendered academic.
+Given that the claimant had achieved all the relief she could have hoped to achieve at a final hearing, and regarding the early stage of the claim (pre-permission), her solicitors acknowledged that the claim had been rendered academic.
 A consent order disposing of the claim was agreed and then approved by the court on 24 October 2022.

-However, while this represented a very favourable outcome for the claimant, the provisions that she sought to challenge in the new scheme remain and have not been amended by Newham.
+However, while this represented a favourable outcome for the claimant, the provisions she sought to challenge in the new scheme remain and have not been amended by Newham.

-If you have been affected by this rule and find yourself in a similar position, please contact us to find out if we can help.
-Please fill in the form below to speak to a member of our team.
+If you have been affected by this rule and find yourself in a similar position, don’t hesitate to contact us to find out if we can help.
+Please fill in the form below to speak to a team member.

 Contact us today